 The board believes the independent directors represent an appropriate balance of tenure.
-Six of our eight independent directors and nominees have been on the board for eight years or less.
-Two of our eight independent directors and nominees are long-tenured: Richard Sulpizio and Ronald Taylor each joined our board in 2005, and so have each served for 16 years.
+Six of our eight independent directors have been on the board for nine years or less.
+Two of our eight independent directors and nominees are long-tenured: Richard Sulpizio and Ronald Taylor each joined our board in 2005, and so have each served for about 17 years.
 The board considers that the length of their tenure has not compromised their independence; in fact, in the board's view, the depth of their knowledge and insight with the company has strengthened their independence and contributions to our board.
-Moreover, their tenure and experience balance the relatively lower tenure and experience of the other independent directors and nominees.
-The average tenure of all our other independent directors and nominees is three years, and the average tenure of all our independent board members and nominees, combined, is only six years.
+Moreover, their tenure and experience balance the relatively lower tenure and experience of the other independent directors.
+The average tenure of all our other independent directors and nominees is four years, and the average tenure of all our independent board members is only seven years.

 The board follows a process of regularly reviewing board composition and board refreshment, with a long-term perspective.
 The nominating and governance committee reviews and regularly updates a matrix of directors' skill sets, based on factors the board deems important to oversee management and our strategic goals.
 The committee makes recommendations to the board regarding plans for director succession.
 In each of fiscal years 2018, 2019, and 2020, a long-tenured board member has left our board and been replaced.
-This year, the board has nominated two new independent directors with uniquely valuable skill sets.
+In fiscal year 2022, the board nominated, and shareholders elected, two new independent directors with uniquely valuable skill sets.
 While refreshment is an important consideration in assessing board composition, the board does not make determinations based solely on tenure.